home

 Gerald died Feb.
 22, 2016

-Robert Gerald Johnson, the oldest son of the late William Robert and Mary Frances Pope Johnson, died on Monday, Feb.
-22, 2016, in the SECU {(State Employees' Credit Union) Hospice House of Smithfield, N.C.
+Robert Gerald Johnson, Henry Branch, husband of Ann, father of Amy, grandfather of Carly and Chloe and the oldest son of the late William Robert and Mary Frances Pope Johnson, died at 64 on Monday, Feb.
+22, 2016, in the SECU (State Employees' Credit Union) Hospice House of Smithfield, N.C.

 Gerald is survived by his wife of 45 years, Sara Ann Bass Johnson, daughter Denise Amy Johnson Peedin, husband Shannon, granddaughters: Carly Sara Peedin and Chloe Elizabeth Peedin.
 Sisters: Connie Johnson Moore, husband Ray; Marsha Johnson Barfield; Renee Johnson Futch, husband Chris Brother: Joseph Raymond Johnson;.
 Nieces: Dodie Moore Headley, husband Cole, children: Grayson and Lanie; Lydia Futch.
 Nephews: Brandon Johnson, wife Jamie, children Colby and Caylee; Kevin Hartley, wife Brenda, children: Kassi, Trinity, and Kendal.
 Aunts: Betty Lou Hare Pope.
 Carol A. Pope.
 Uncle: Marshall Barnes Pope, wife Jean.